Mokesh-Baskar/100DaysofPython/README.md

 # 100DaysofPython
 Lets Code for 100 days with Python

+Hi Everyone, I have started this repo with aim to once again refresh python with goal learning something new everyday .
+Will upload new things everyday .

 # Day 1
 Lets get into the basics of python.
 Basic print statements